 A candidate for promotion or tenure shall be entitled to submit to the Dean any material or information for submission to the FPC which he or she feels will be helpful in its deliberations.
-The faculty member also may submit to the Chancellor and the President any additional information that he or she feels may be helpful in the second and third levels of review of his or her proposed appointment, promotion, or change in tenure status.
+The faculty member also may submit to the Chancellor and the President any additional information that he or she feels may be helpful in the second and third levels of review of their proposed appointment, promotion, or change in tenure status.

-In the event of a decision not to reappoint, promote or grant tenure, the candidate shall be so informed orally and in writing expeditiously by the department chairperson.
+In the event of a decision not to reappoint, promote or grant tenure, the candidate shall be so informed expeditiously by the department chairperson.

-If an Assistant Professor who holds a limited appointment is not recommended for reappointment, or when the probationary period has expired for an Assistant Professor who is not recommended for promotion to Associate Professor, or whose proposed promotion is not approved, the faculty member shall be provided notice in writing by the chairperson that his or her appointment will not be renewed.
+If an Assistant Professor who holds a limited appointment is not recommended for reappointment, or when the probationary period has expired for an Assistant Professor who is not recommended for promotion to Associate Professor, or whose proposed promotion is not approved, the faculty member shall be provided notice in writing by the chairperson that their appointment will not be renewed.
 Notice must also be provided to faculty members holding indeterminate appointments if their appointment will not be continued for reasons other than available funding or inclusion in the budget.
-In all cases, notice must be provided in accordance with the University of Colorado Denver|Anschutz Medical Campus Administrative Policy, “Standards for Notice of Non-Reappointment for Faculty,” which state that three months’ notice of non-reappointment is required for faculty members in their first year of service at the University, and six months’ notice is required for faculty members who have 1-3 years of service.
+In all cases, notice must be provided in accordance with Campus Administrative Policy 1029 - , “Standards for Notice of Non-Renewal for Faculty Other Than Those with Tenured or At-will Appointments,” which state that three months’ notice of non-reappointment is required for faculty members in their first year of service at the University, and six months’ notice is required for faculty members who have 1-3 years of service.
 One year’s notice is required for faculty members after three or more years of service.

 If a candidate so requests, the Dean or Chancellor or their representative shall, in a confidential conversation, advise the candidate of the reasons that contributed either to a recommendation not to reappoint or grant tenure, or to the reversal at any level of a department's recommendation to promote or award tenure.

-A candidate for reappointment, promotion or tenure shall be entitled to appeal to the Privilege and Tenure Committee if the candidate feels that the procedures described herein have not been appropriately followed at any stage of the recommendation or review process.
+A candidate for reappointment, promotion or tenure shall be entitled to appeal to the System Privilege and Tenure Committee if the candidate feels that the procedures described herein have not been appropriately followed at any stage of the recommendation or review process.

 While procedural errors per se may entitle a candidate to proper reconsideration as herein provided, such errors shall never be used as the justification for personnel recommendations not otherwise justified on the basis of performance and need.

 The Privilege and Tenure Committee shall not substitute its judgment about an individual's merit for that of other committees and administrators.
-The Privilege and Tenure Committee shall promptly report any procedural deficiencies to the Chancellor and the Dean, who shall reinstitute the review process at the point at which the procedural deficiency occurred.
+The Privilege and Tenure Committee shall promptly report any procedural deficiencies to the Chancellor or their designee and the Dean, who shall reinstitute the review process at the point at which the procedural deficiency occurred.

 In order to facilitate continuing faculty development, each tenured faculty member shall receive a comprehensive peer review and evaluation at least once every 5 years after the award of tenure.
-This evaluation will be conducted in accordance with existing post-tenure review procedures.
+This evaluation will be conducted in accordance with existing post-tenure review procedures (See Administrative Policy Statement 1022 and Campus Administrative Policy 1050).
 The faculty member shall be informed orally and in writing by the department chairperson of the results of the evaluation, which shall become part of the faculty member's personnel file.